 (Just to be fair, this is a non-issue for many homeschoolers who regularly participate in pop culture and can discuss the latest fads and fashions with ease.)

 As someone who was homeschooled, I don’t believe we should stop our children from knowing pop culture, but accept it as part of the life and location where we live.
-We should read newspapers and blogs, watch documentaries, and engage in the news of the day.
+We should read extensively (both print and online), watch documentaries, and engage in the news of the day.
 We should recognize the names of popular celebrities, public figures, and local government officials.
 To do anything less is to make us less able to converse with our neighbors and friends.

 The key is to discuss these cultural experiences as a family, not in isolation.
 Maybe your children are listening to music you’ve never heard before – is that necessarily a bad thing?
 Why not listen to the same music and discuss it afterward?